 - Before registration begins, The Advising Center will send you an email regarding the math placement exam and registration process.

 - Once you receive your registration email, please contact The Advising Center at 904-256-7170 and set up an advising appointment.
 You can choose to either come into our office, or be advised over the phone.
 Once you are advised, you will then register on-line.

 - Prior to your advising appointment, you will be pre-registered in several selected, appropriate courses for your designated major.

 - During your advising appointment, you will finalize your complete class schedule through JU's online registration process.

-- Please meet with Academic Advising before New Student Orientation.
-More information about New Student Orientation can be found by visiting ju.edu/orientation
+- Meet with Academic Advising before New Student Orientation.
+More information about New Student Orientation can be found by visiting: ju.edu/orientation

 - Students enrolling in their first semester at Jacksonville University will need to meet with an Academic Advisor in order to register for their classes.
 We encourage these appointments to be made prior to New Student Orientation to ensure that each student receives their desired classes as well as class times/days.

-- Students may also view the weekly class schedule planner prior to their appointment and get a feel for what classes they may want to take and what days/times would work for them.
+- Students may also view the weekly class schedule planner prior to their appointment to get a feel for what classes they may want to take and what days/times would work for them.

 Tips for parents

 - Encourage student to establish strong relationships with advisors and faculty

 - Encourage student to get involved in campus clubs and organizations - this provides another connection to campus plus career-related exposure and skills

 - Encourage student to seek help with difficult classes - tutoring, study skills, test taking, and time management assistance are all available on campus

 - Maintain open communication about grades and academic progress;